-The most common cause of the solitary thyroid nodule are benign colloid nodules and the second most common cause is follicular adenoma.
+The most common cause of the solitary thyroid nodule is benign colloid nodules, and the second most common cause is follicular adenoma.

-Children living near the Chernobyl nuclear power plant during the 1986 catastrophe have experienced a 60-fold increase in the incidence of thyroid cancer.
+Children living near the Chornobyl nuclear power plant during the 1986 catastrophe have experienced a 60-fold increase in the incidence of thyroid cancer.

-Thyroid cancer that arises in the background of radiation is often multifocal with a high incidence of lymph node metastasis and has a poor prognosis.
+Thyroid cancer that arises in the background of radiation is often multifocal, with a high incidence of lymph node metastasis and poor prognosis.

 Signs and symptoms

-85% of the nodules are cold nodules and 5-8% of the cold and hot nodules are malignant.
+85% of the nodules are cold, and 5-8% of the cold and hot nodules are malignant.

 5% of the nodules are hot.
 Malignancy is practically non-existent in hot nodules.

-After finding a nodule during a physical examination, an endocrinologist or an otolaryngologist can be referred.
+An endocrinologist or an otolaryngologist can be referred after finding a nodule during a physical examination.
 Most commonly, an ultrasound is performed to confirm the presence of a nodule and assess the status of the entire gland.

-The measurement of thyroid stimulating hormone and thyroid antibodies will help to decide if there is functional thyroid disease such as Hashimoto’s thyroiditis, a known cause of benign nodular goiter.
+The measurement of thyroid-stimulating hormone and thyroid antibodies will help decide if there is functional thyroid disease such as Hashimoto’s thyroiditis, a known cause of benign nodular goiter.
 A fine needle biopsy is also used for histopathology.

-Thyroid nodules are extremely common in young adults and children.
-Almost 50% of people have had one, but usually only a doctor detects it during a health examination or is discovered accidentally during the investigation of an unrelated condition.
+Thyroid nodules are widespread in young adults and children.
+Almost 50% of people have had one, but usually, only a doctor detects it during a health examination or is discovered accidentally during the investigation of an unrelated condition.

 You are likely to be asked to swallow while your doctor examines your thyroid because a nodule in your thyroid gland will usually move up and down during swallowing.

-Ultrasound is useful as the first line of noninvasive research to determine the size, texture, position and vascularity of a nodule, access metastasis of the lymph nodes in the neck and guide cytology by fine needle aspiration or biopsy.
+Ultrasound is helpful as the first line of noninvasive research to determine the size, texture, position, and vascularity of a nodule, access metastasis of the lymph nodes in the neck, and guide cytology by fine-needle aspiration or biopsy.

-The high frequency transducer (7-12 MHz) is used to scan the thyroid nodule, while taking cross and longitudinal sections during the examination.
+The high-frequency transducer (7-12 MHz) is used to scan the thyroid nodule while taking the cross and longitudinal sections during the examination.

-Suspect findings in a nodule are hypoechoic, poorly defined margins, absence of peripheral halo or irregular margin, fine punctate microcalcifications, presence of solid nodules, high levels of irregular blood flow within the nodule or “sign higher than width” (anterior diameter) -posterior is greater than the transverse diameter of a nodule).
+Suspect findings in a nodule are hypoechoic, poorly defined margins, absence of peripheral halo or irregular margin, fine punctate microcalcifications, presence of solid nodules, high levels of uneven blood flow within the nodule, or “significantly higher than the width” (anterior diameter) -posterior is greater than the transverse diameter of a nodule).

-However, the presence of solitary or multiple nodules is not a good predictor of malignancy.
-The malignancy is only diagnosed when the ultrasound findings and the cytology report by fine needle aspiration suggest malignancy.
+However, solitary or multiple nodules are not a good predictor of malignancy.
+The malignancy is only diagnosed when the ultrasound findings and the cytology report by fine-needle aspiration suggest malignancy.

-Another imaging modality, which is ultrasound elastography, is also useful for diagnosing malignant thyroid neoplasia, especially for follicular thyroid cancer.
+Another imaging modality, ultrasound elastography, is also helpful in diagnosing malignant thyroid neoplasia, especially for follicular thyroid cancer.

 Fine needle biopsy:

-End-needle aspiration cytology is an economical, simple and safe method to obtain cytological samples for diagnosis by using a needle and a syringe.
+End-needle aspiration cytology is an economical, simple, and safe method to obtain cytological samples for diagnosis using a needle and a syringe.

-The procedure, which takes place in your doctor’s office, takes about 20 minutes and presents few risks.
+The procedure takes place in your doctor’s office, takes about 20 minutes, and presents few risks.
 Often, your doctor will use ultrasound to help guide the needle placement.
 The samples are sent to a laboratory and analyzed under a microscope.

-The Bethesda system to inform the cytoplasmic thyroid is the system used to inform if the cytological thyroid sample is benign or malignant.
+The Bethesda system to inform the cytoplasmic thyroid is the system used to notify if the cytological thyroid sample is benign or malignant.
 It can be divided into six categories:

-Not diagnostic / unsatisfactory.
+Not diagnostic/unsatisfactory.
 With zero risk of malignancy.
-Repeat cytology by fine needle aspiration with ultrasound guidance in more than 3 months.
+Repeat cytology by fine-needle aspiration with ultrasound guidance in more than three months.

 Benign (colloidal and follicular cells).
 With 0 – 3% risk of malignancy.
 Clinical follow-up is recommended.

-Attypia of undetermined significance / follicular injury of undetermined significance (follicular or lymphoid cells with atypical features).
-With 5 – 15% risk of malignancy.
-Repeat cytology by fine needle aspiration.
+Atypia of undetermined significance / follicular injury of unknown significance (follicular or lymphoid cells with atypical features).
+With a 5 – 15% risk of malignancy.
+Repeat cytology by fine-needle aspiration.